 Wondering what to tip in restaurants?
-Or whether Vienna’s stores take credit cards?
+Where to get a great coffee?
+Where to find luxury stores?
+Or whether Vienna takes credit cards?
 Here some local guidance on how to make life easier when eating out or shopping.

 Eating out in Vienna